 Deepfakes won’t tell me their name, their age, or their profession, but they are quite open in talking about what they believe, and what brought them to release their code to the masses.
 For the past twelve years, Deepfakes has been obsessed with facial mapping technologies, first borne from a stint playing the 2006 video game The Elder Scrolls IV: Oblivion “at a young age.”
 The game allowed players to customize their avatar’s face with various sliders and options.

 That led Deepfakes down a rabbit hole, all the way to the classic 1999 paper A morphable model for the synthesis of 3D faces which inspired Oblivion.
 The paper offered a technique that used a single 2D image to create a full 3D face.
 “Although most of the time the model is really bad and looks like you pasted someone’s face on a potato,” says Deepfakes.
 A 2009 paper, Face Reconstruction in the Wild, offered better insights–with enough 2D photos at enough angles, you could actually create a full, continuous 3D model.
-“I experimented this method on and off for a while, but didn’t make anything useful,” says Deepfakes.
+“I experimented with this method on and off for a while, but didn’t make anything useful,” says Deepfakes.

 Finally, 2016 brought the meteoric rise of automated machine learning–systems that could improve upon themselves–which Deepfakes refers to as “steroids” on all the science that came before.